shun-li-casia/robotics_sdk_tda4vm/docs/sdk_components.md

 ## Processor SDK Linux for Edge AI

 The Robotics SDK gets all the Linux kernel, filesystem, device-drivers and more from Processor SDK Linux.
-The Robotics SDK includes the deep-learning inference C++ framework and the GStreamer plugins optimized on TDA4 from the Processor SDK Linux for Edge AI.
+The Robotics SDK includes the deep-learning inference C++ framework and the GStreamer plugins optimized for TI Processors from the Processor SDK Linux for Edge AI.

 For more information visit: